 - 1. Grantee commences work. - 2.
-Grantee may submit invoices no more than monthly, beginning sixty (60) days after execution of the grant agreement. - 3.
+Grantee may submit invoices no more than monthly, beginning sixty (60) days after execution of the grant agreement.
+The State may withhold payment on the final invoice until final documents are received. - 3.
 Grantee submits progress reports as required by the grant agreement.
-The Department submits project profiles to CARB for use in CARB's annual report to the Legislature. - 4.
-Grantee submits a final report upon completion of the grant agreement in order to receive its final payment.
-The State may withhold ten percent (10%) of Planning grant project costs and one hundred percent (100%) of remaining acquisition associated costs to ensure that final reports and documentation are received. - 5.
-All acquisitions require post-project annual reports from the interest holder certifying that the conditions of the deed are being upheld.
+The Department submits project profiles2 to CARB for use in CARB's annual report to the Legislature. - 4.
+Grantee submits a final report upon completion of the grant agreement in order to receive its final payment. - 5.
+Interest holder submits post-project annual monitoring reports to the Department certifying that the conditions of the deed are being upheld.